Dear Friends of the Jamaica Foundation of Houston,

 Through partnerships with various organizations including the Association of Jamaican Nurses and the Houston-Missouri City Domino Club, we were able strengthen cultural ties in the community this year.
 The Domino Club’s attendance and support at our annual gala was well felt.
 Our Jamaican pride shone during the cultural performance by members of the Association of Jamaican Nurses at the gala.
 Other Caribbean organizations showed their full support of the foundation by attending our gala as well.

-Our celebration of Jamaica’s 56th year of independence culminated in our annual church service held at Windsor Village United Methodist Church this year, with a Taste of Jamaica for individuals to learn more about Jamaica and the foundation.
+Our celebration of Jamaica’s 56th year of independence culminated in our annual church service on August 5th held at Windsor Village United Methodist Church this year, with a Taste of Jamaica for individuals to learn more about Jamaica and the foundation.

 ELECTION & CHRISTMAS PARTY